gettalong/hexapdf/man/man1/hexapdf.1.md

   with the second, third, ... specified pages.
 If fewer pages were specified for an input file, the input file is just skipped for the rest of the rounds.

+`--acro-form` *MODE*

+: Handle interactive form fields by either merging the fields of the imported pages (**merge**, the default) or by ignoring them (**ignore**).

+  If the fields are ignored, they might appear on the pages but are not fully usable and functional.

+`--optional-content` *MODE*

+: Handle optional content by preserving its state configuration (**preserve**, the default) or by ignoring it (**ignore**).

+  If optional content is ignored, the default state depends on the configuration of optional content in the primary file.
+This means that all optional content on merged pages might be visible or hidden.

 Additionally, the **Optimization Options** and **Encryption Options** can be used.

 Examples: